Like you, we love the islands and do our utmost to preserve and protect them for you and for future generations.

 Islands Trust Conservancy owns and manages 31 nature reserves on islands throughout the Salish Sea.
 We develop management plans for each of these properties.

 These are work plans tailored to each site that strive to maintain or enhance the natural features special to the property.
-Our priority is to preserve and protect the natural ecosystems and natural values of each site.
+Our priority is to preserve and protect the natural ecosystems, and the cultural and natural values of each site.

 Part of our work is maintaining biodiversity for the benefit of the flora and fauna of the reserve, the residents of the island, and all British Columbians.